BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text document.

+#### **Confessions of a starter**

+There are two kinds of people in life.
+Starters and finishers.
+I am a starter.
+And when I say a starter, boy do I mean a starter.
+I’ve started a great many projects in my life, many more love will ever get finished in a single lifetime.
+As a couple being a starter with being a sentimental old fool, my life is cluttered with a great many unfinished things.

+The message is clear.
+Don’t start what you don’t have a clear plan and resource to finish.
+But I know I’m going to take notice no notice of that. what I do have the willpower to do, barely, is make sure I mothball projects efficiently to come back to later.
+This actually is quite valuable.

+For example, I have long neglected my history books review blog.
+But I now want to start doing it again.
+I’ve given myself a target of a blog post a week.
+Getting into this habit has been a lot easier because I had about 20 half written posts stashed away.
+So I was able to get a decent schedule of them ready fairly quickly.
+This has given me the momentum to get off to a good start.

 #### **Letting it Soak**

 We’ve all had the experience of staring at a blank piece of paper knowing that filling it with something is absolutely crucial, but not being able to work out what to write.
 Writers block seems to be a variation of this.
 The harder you try the more difficult it becomes to get it done.